-- Withheld tax amount is applicable to 2 types of payment: on royalties/license fees, and payments paid to entertainers/sportsmen.
+- Withheld tax amount applies to 2 types of payment: royalties/ license fees, and payments paid to entertainers/ sportsmen.

 - Taxpayers can make use of comprehensive DTAs that Hong Kong has signed with many other countries to reduce Hong Kong WHT.

-We hope this article gives you a better understanding of Hong Kong withholding tax.
+We hope this article gives you a better understanding of Hong Kong’s withholding tax.